Ty1776/horned-beasts/README.md

 Actual time needed to complete: 1hr

 - Lab 03 -
-Number and name of feature: Feature #1: Display Images Estimate of time needed to complete:
+Number and name of feature: Feature #1: Display a Modal Estimate of time needed to complete: 2hrs
 Start time:
 Finish time:
 Actual time needed to complete: